Students enrolled in the Equity, Ethics, and Justice program must complete:

 This course is a study of legal and ethical issues relative to practical matters that educators confront in their daily practice.
 Case studies that speak directly to teachers and focus on day-to-day ethical dilemmas in education form the foundation for this course.
 Particularly important to this course is the emphasis on the dimension of ethics as it relates to teaching and leadership.

 The Ethical Educator

-This course is grounded in the belief that it is the responsibility of educators to employ ethical practice in the daily activities of their personal and professional lives.
-Educators must also ensure that the institutional policies and practices of their school or organization adhere to the application of ethical practice throughout the workplace.
-This study of the use of ethical principles in an educational context will include an examination of the underlying assumptions and implicit or explicit policies that can support or erode ethical practice.
-As a result of the activities and discussions completed in this course, students will have the opportunity to transform their personal and professional ethical lives and priorities.
+This course is grounded in the belief that it is the responsibility of educators to employ ethical practice in the daily activities of their professional lives and to ensure that the institutional policies and practices of the system in which they work are committed and adhere to the application of ethical practice.
+A study of the use of ethical principles in an educational context will include an examination of the underlying assumptions and implicit or explicit policies that support or do not support ethical practice.
+As a result of the activities and discussions completed in this course, educators will have the opportunity to transform their personal and professional ethical priorities.

 The Master of Education culminates with one of three additional research courses:

 Any of the above options provide candidates with an understanding of the role of research in the field of education as a tool to solve problems and as a way to improve student learning.